dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 ---

 **wolkenkit** is an [open-source framework](https://github.com/thenativeweb/wolkenkit) for JavaScript and Node.js that empowers you to develop backends and APIs, focusing on what's really important: solving actual real-world problems.
-You model the domain, and wolkenkit automatically provides everything else you need: A real-time HTTPS and web-socket API, JWT-based authentication, authorization, persistence with time-travelling, …
+You model the domain, and wolkenkit automatically provides everything else you need: A real-time HTTPS and web-socket API, JWT-based authentication, authorization, persistence with time-traveling, …

-**wolkenkit** is developed by [the native web](https://www.thenativeweb.io/), a company that offers highly professional consulting, training and development services for JavaScript, Node.js and related technologies.
+**wolkenkit** is developed by [the native web](https://www.thenativeweb.io/), a company that offers highly professional consulting, training and development services for JavaScript, Node.js, and related technologies.
 For details on wolkenkit have a look at its [documentation](https://docs.wolkenkit.io/), browse questions on [StackOverflow](http://stackoverflow.com/questions/tagged/wolkenkit) or join the [wolkenkit Slack team](http://slackin.wolkenkit.io/).

 ---

 Software development is not an end in itself.
 Instead, software gets written to solve actual real-world problems.
 Unfortunately, this regularly fails.
 One of the most significant reasons for this is not technology, but poor communication in interdisciplinary teams.
-Domain experts, developers and designers have never learned to talk and listen to each other.
+Domain experts, developers, and designers have never learned to talk and listen to each other.

 ## Introducing domain-driven design

 Fortunately, there are ways to fix this.
 One of them is **DDD** (*domain-driven design*), a software development approach that focuses on modeling business processes.
-Modeling usually takes place in [interdisciplinary teams](https://www.thenativeweb.io/blog/2017-12-18-15-57-working-in-interdisciplinary-teams/), so that domain experts, developers and designers can communicate with each other at an early stage and develop a common understanding of the area of subject.
+Modeling usually takes place in [interdisciplinary teams](https://www.thenativeweb.io/blog/2017-12-18-15-57-working-in-interdisciplinary-teams/), so that domain experts, developers, and designers can communicate with each other at an early stage and develop a common understanding of the area of subject.

 At the same time, they develop a common language, the so-called [ubiquitous language](https://www.thenativeweb.io/blog/2017-11-01-11-13-ddd-and-co-part-2-semantics-over-crud/).
 This considerably simplifies communication in the later stages of development.
 Although the terms of this language depend on the domain modeled, it follows certain rules.

 For example, there are [*commands*](https://www.thenativeweb.io/blog/2017-11-16-09-46-ddd-and-co-part-3-commands-and-events/) which represent the wishes of users and are always formulated as imperative. *Events*, on the other hand, are the facts created by the application as a reaction to the commands.
-Once created, they can not be undone any more, and are therefore in the past tense.
+Once created, they can not be undone anymore, and are therefore in the past tense.
 The common logic of commands and events is encapsulated in so-called [*aggregates*](https://www.thenativeweb.io/blog/2017-11-20-10-02-ddd-and-co-part-4-aggregates/).

 In contrast to [CRUD](https://www.thenativeweb.io/blog/2017-10-25-09-46-ddd-and-co-part-1-whats-wrong-with-crud/), DDD does not focus on the data of the application, but on its processes.
 Steve Yegge described why this is important in his famous blog post ["Execution in the Kingdom of Nouns"](http://steve-yegge.blogspot.de/2006/03/execution-in-kingdom-of-nouns.html).